aliyajo/CS5700-Network/Project 2/README.md

         If moving from FTP server to the local machine:
             'ARG1': FTP server URL which has the format: ftp://[USER[:PASSWORD]@]HOST[:PORT]/PATH 'ARG2': Local directory path
+## Functions:
+- main():
+    This is the main function that runs this FTP client program.

 ## Modules used:
 For this code, some built-in python modules that were imported in order to make the code functional when accomplishing the overall goal of the program.
 - argparse: module that allows easy user-friendly command-line interfaces.